Joint Winner: Celebrating Excellence in Research and Impact Awards 2021 - Best International Research Impact

-Drawing on the fields of international human rights law and public health governance, research led by Judith Bueno de Mesquita, from our School of Law and Human Rights Centre, has sought to look at the expectations, or norms, in relation to the right to health, in the context of specific health issues, with a particular focus on sexual and reproductive health and rights (SRHR).
+Drawing on the fields of international human rights law and public health governance, research led by Judith Bueno de Mesquita, from Essex Law School and Human Rights Centre, has sought to look at the expectations, or norms, in relation to the right to health, in the context of specific health issues, with a particular focus on sexual and reproductive health and rights (SRHR).

 In a field that has been dominated by discussions of constitutions and legislation, this research focuses on the framework of regulations and policies required at national level, for implementation.

 Bueno de Mesquita was appointed as a consultant by the United Nations Population Fund (UNFPA) to work with two national human rights institutions, the Commissioner for Human Rights, Azerbaijan, and the Ombudsperson Institution of Kosovo.
 In this consultancy role, she led the research required for national assessments looking at sexual and reproductive health.

 These consultancies allowed her to apply her research to country contexts, and assess the degree to which the legislative, regulatory and policy environments were compliant with international human rights standards in the area of SRHR.

 In Azerbaijan, the resulting report contributed to the Government taking sexual and reproductive health and rights more seriously, and provided valuable advocacy tools.
 The report was used to lobby the Azerbaijan Parliament to incorporate sexual and reproductive health issues into the State Program on Demography and Population Development and to develop the National Action Plan on Gender-Based Violence to ensure effective implementation of the 2010 law on domestic violence prevention.